asd855280/mlb_analysis/README.md

 Analyzing MLB players performance.

 Project are established on top of Databricks with Azure Storage and Azure Data Factory.
-Fetched data are stored as raw form in Azure Data Lake Storage Gen 2 Container, then we use Databricks notebook to retrieve and transform data into play by play details data as the silver layer.
-On top of that, we build a simple star schema with one fact table, four dimension tables as the Gold layer for Power BI to consume.
+Fetched data are stored as raw form in Azure Data Lake Storage Gen 2 Container, then utilizing Databricks notebook to retrieve and transform data into play by play details data as the silver layer.
+On top of that, by using notebook, building a simple star schema with one fact table, four dimension tables as the Gold layer for Power BI to consume.

 ### Agenda